tildeholmqvist/connected/README.md

 ### Favicon

-The favicon was generated through [Favicon.io](https://favicon.io/), and is depicting a big C for Connected.
+The favicon was generated through [Favicon.io](https://favicon.io/) and depicts a big C for Connected.

 ### Social Media Icons